JKM Nursing Home Registration in Malaysia

 Risks of placing a relative in an unregistered facility

-Some unlicensed homes are operated by well-meaning individuals who are simply unaware of the registration requirement.
-If a facility you otherwise trust is unregistered, you can ask them to apply — the JKM registration process, while bureaucratic, is not prohibitively difficult for a compliant operator.
-The problem is when the operator knows about registration and has chosen not to apply, often because an inspection would reveal non-compliance.
+Some unlicensed homes are run by well-meaning operators who simply don't know about the registration requirement.
+If a facility you trust is unregistered, you can ask them to apply — the JKM process is bureaucratic but not hard for a compliant operator.
+The bigger problem is when the operator knows and chooses not to register, usually because inspection would reveal non-compliance.

-An unregistered facility is a significant risk.
-It does not automatically mean the care is bad — but the absence of oversight means there is no external check on whether care is good or bad.
-For the protection of a vulnerable family member, registration should be treated as a minimum requirement.
+An unregistered facility is a serious risk.
+It doesn't automatically mean the care is bad — but with no oversight, there's no external check either way.
+For a vulnerable family member, registration should be a minimum requirement.

 Frequently Asked Questions

-JKM registration (Act 506) is the welfare-sector minimum standard for care homes — it does not require nurses on staff.
-An MOH licence (Act 586) applies to facilities with nursing and medical care, and requires registered nurses and clinical oversight.
-For residents with nursing needs, look for MOH licensing as well as JKM registration.
-See our full JKM vs MOH comparison guide.
+JKM registration (Act 506) is the welfare-sector minimum — no nurses required.
+An MOH licence (Act 586) covers nursing and medical care, with registered nurses and clinical oversight required.
+For nursing needs, look for both.
+See our JKM vs MOH guide.

 How do I verify a nursing home's JKM registration?

-Ask the facility to show you their Sijil Pendaftaran Pusat Jagaan (registration certificate) — it should be displayed on site.
-You can also call the JKM district office for the area — contact details are listed at jkm.gov.my.
-Always check the expiry date on the certificate.
+Ask to see the Sijil Pendaftaran Pusat Jagaan on site.
+Or call the JKM district office for the area — contacts at jkm.gov.my.
+Always check the certificate's expiry date.

-Does JKM registration mean the nursing home is good quality?
+Does JKM registration mean the home is good quality?

-No. JKM registration is a minimum baseline, not a quality rating.
-It means the facility met the minimum requirements at the time of inspection — not that it provides excellent care.
-Treat it as a necessary condition (don't choose unregistered) but not a sufficient one.
-Use our How to Choose guide to assess quality beyond the licence.
+No. It's a minimum baseline, not a quality rating.
+It only means the facility met the minimum at inspection — not that care is excellent.
+Treat it as necessary (don't pick unregistered) but not sufficient.
+Use our How to Choose guide to assess beyond the licence.

 Can a care home lose its JKM registration?

 Yes.
-JKM can suspend or revoke registration for non-compliance — including failure to maintain premises standards, staffing violations, or serious incidents involving residents.
-Facilities must renew their registration periodically; an expired certificate is the same as no certificate.
+JKM can suspend or revoke registration for non-compliance — premises issues, staffing violations, or serious incidents.
+Registration must be renewed periodically; an expired certificate is the same as none.

 What is Act 802 and how is it different from Act 506?